- Other Fluke companies:

 One of the qualities of Fluke Calibration test and measurement equipment is excellent longevity.
 With regular care and maintenance, Fluke calibrators can last for many years and become staples of the calibration lab.
 Moreover, many of our customers pride themselves on their ability to repair older equipment, making Fluke Calibration products assets that provide a return on investment for decades.

-A Fluke Calibration instrument deemed end-of-life means that it has been discontinued – that is, it is no longer being manufactured -- for five or more years – and can no longer be repaired.
-While it can still perform calibrations, there may no longer be spare parts available to perform service on units that need repairs.
-An unscheduled stoppage becomes more likely with older equipment, and not having replacement instruments available can stop your workflow for weeks or months – which is very bad for any business.
+While an end-of-service calibrator can still perform calibrations, you may be unable to get any repairs if it malfunctions.
+An unscheduled stoppage becomes more likely with older equipment, and not having replacement instruments available can stop your workflow for weeks or months -- and that is very bad for any business.

-I estimate about one in three of my customers owns a piece of equipment that is end of life.
+I estimate about one in three of my customers owns a piece of equipment that is end-of-life.
 When I ask about the history of that product, they tell me it comes back from repairs, or they have a spare of the unit and aren’t concerned.
 While that longevity is a great attribute for that equipment, when it’s officially end of life, they could experience a non-repairable failure without notice.
 That equipment is living on borrowed time, and a failure outside of service life can have a severe negative impact on their calibration customers, be they internal customers or third parties.
 Depending on the size of the company, it can take up to a year to allocate budget for a new calibrator.

 Planning for Calibrator End-of-Life Minimizes Risk